Welcome to Community Village!

 Empower community co-creation

-Our goal is to create a community that we’ll want to be a part of for years to come.
-To grow, share and connect with like-minded & like-hearted meditators.
 If this resonates with you - Community Village is a shared project, built from everyones’ ideas and contributions.
-Join the community today and become a part of creating it with us! (to learn how, check out the Community Village Wiki)
+Join the community today and become a part of creating it with us!
+(You can learn more & sign up for the Member’s Circle here)

 About Us